Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 Stars: Bradley Cooper, Sienna Miller

 Clint Eastwood's American Sniper is a dramatic biographical war drama that follows the life of Chris Kyle, who became the deadliest marksman in U.S. military history with 255 kills spanning four tours in the Iraq War.
 Though Kyle was revered for his success in the military, his time during the war took a heavy toll on both his family and personal life.
 The film highlights his struggles with PTSD and escaping the violence of the war, and also his difficulty reconnecting with his wife and young children.

-Cooper's performance as Kyle and Eastwood's direction was met with praise by critics and audiences.
+Cooper's performance as Kyle and Eastwood's direction were met with praise by critics and audiences.

 Dallas Buyer's Club (2013)